Mavado (singer)

-David Constantine Brooks (born 30 November 1980), better known by his stage name Mavado, is a Jamaican dancehall singer, who is signed to We the Best Music Group and formerly to Cash Money Records.
+David Constantine Brooks (born 30 November 1981), better known by his stage name Mavado, is a Jamaican singer.
+Mavado signed with DJ Khaled's We the Best Music Group, a then-imprint of Cash Money and Republic Records in 2011.
+He guest performed on each of Khaled's studio albums, beginning with We the Best Forever (2011) until parting ways with the label prior to the release of his twelfth, Khaled Khaled (2021).
+His 2013 single, "Give It All to Me" (featuring Nicki Minaj) was released in promotion for his debut major label studio album, which remains unreleased.

 Biography

-David Constantine Brooks was raised in Kingston, Jamaica's Cassava Piece community.
+David Constantine Brooks was raised in the Cassava Piece community of uptown Kingston, Jamaica.
 He cites the music of Bounty Killer as an early influence.
 Bounty took him under his wing to show him the ropes of the music industry and introduced him to his manager, Julian Jones-Griffith.
 He decided to name himself "Mavado" after the Swiss watch company Movado, with his manager altering the spelling.

 In 2005, Mavado had his breakthrough with his first single, "Real McKoy".
-He further established himself with the follow-up record "Weh Dem a Do", on the Red Bull & Guinness riddim, that had the distinction of hitting Billboard.
-After a string of hits in 2005 and 2006, Mavado released the album Gangsta for Life: The Symphony of David Brooks 10 July 2007 on VP Records.
+Mavado released the album Gangsta for Life: The Symphony of David Brooks 10 July 2007 on VP Records.
 The single "Dying" from the album was featured heavily on New York's WQHT (Hot 97) R&B/hip-hop radio station.

 That same year brought Mavado off-stage controversy, as he was detained by Jamaican police.
 While in police custody, the singer claims he was thrown through a glass window, slicing three fingers in the process, which were reattached at a local hospital.
 Police claimed Mavado escaped from custody while at the hospital.
 He was later arrested and charged with shooting with intent and illegal possession of firearm in relation to an event occurring 27 July 2007.
 Mavado was released two days later on a $3000 bail and was subsequently refused entry into the United States.

 Mavado did not sign the Reggae Compassionate Act and has been criticised for anti-gay lyrics (in such songs as Batty Bwoy Termination where the lyrics say "Battyboy must die, Lesbian must die, Sodomite must die"), as well as alleged promotion of gun violence.
 The issue caused him to be banned at times from several Caribbean countries.

 In March 2008, Mavado was featured performing a rendition of his song "Real McKoy" for Grand Theft Auto IV Trailer #4 "Everyone's a Rat".
 "Real McKoy", along with "Last Night" (both from the album Gangsta for Life), were also featured in the game on the radio station "Massive B Radio".
 Mavado was also featured on the G-Unit track 'Let It Go' along with Tony Yayo and Lloyd Banks for the album: T·O·S (Terminate on Sight) in 2008.
 He was the only non-G-Unit feature on the album.
 In 2008 Mavado was given the UK MOBO Award for Best Reggae Act.